Towards the quantization of the non-relativistic D2-brane in the Pure Spinor Formalism: Introduction

 An important property of $Q$ is that its cohomology correctly reproduces the spectrum of the superstring.
 The pure spinor formalism has been used as well for the covariant quantization of the superparticle \cite{NB2} and also to study several aspects of string theory, for example the propagation of strings in curved backgrounds \cite{CUR}--\cite{CUR3}.

-Another important application is the calculation of scattering amplitudes within the framework of superstring theory \cite{SCA}--\cite{SCA4}.
+Another important application of the pure spinor formalism is the calculation of scattering amplitudes within the framework of superstring theory \cite{SCA}--\cite{SCA4}.
 The manifest Lorentz covariance and spacetime supersymmetry make the calculation much easier than in other formalisms.
 Thus, pure spinors play a crucial role within string perturbation theory.
-However, within the context of branes (D-branes, superbranes), there are almost no non-trivial solutions reported in the literature.
-In particular, the Lagrangian formalism for the supermembrane for 11d supergravity backgrounds was constructed in \cite{fregrassi} within the pure spinor framework where a solution to the pure spinor constraints was presented as well.
+However, within the context of D-branes, there are no non-trivial solutions reported in the literature.
+Moreover, so far it is not known whether this formalism can be consistently extended or generalized to be applied to non-relativistic systems with kappa symmetry, a fact that could allow us to draw some conclusions for the general case too, especially if there are problems in solving the pure spinor constraints in that case.

-In this paper we try to extend the pure spinor formalism to the case of the nonrelativistic IIA D2-brane.
-The nonrelativistic limit of string theories \cite{STR}--\cite{STR1} give us a deeper understanding of string theories themselves.
-The nonrelativistic limit of Dp branes has been studied in \cite{GPR}--\cite{KR}.
-It is important to note that in this limit the kappa symmetry is maintained and this allows us to treat nonrelativistic Dp branes in the framework of the pure spinor formalism.
+In this paper we try to extend the pure spinor formalism to the case of the non-relativistic IIA D2-brane.
+The non-relativistic limit of string theories \cite{STR}--\cite{STR1} give us a deeper understanding of string theories themselves.
+The non-relativistic limit of Dp branes has been studied in \cite{GPR}--\cite{KR}.
+It is important to note that in this limit the kappa symmetry is maintained and this allows us to treat non-relativistic Dp branes in the framework of the pure spinor formalism.

-Here we present novel non-trivial solution for the non-relativistic D2-brane within the pure spinor formalism.
+Here we present a novel non-trivial solution for the non-relativistic D2-brane within the pure spinor formalism.
 This fact could lead to the quantization of branes with interesting and relevant results.

 Our starting point is the action of a IIA D2-brane in a flat 10d background.
-The fields consist of the 10d superspace coordinates ($x^m,\theta$) and an abelian gauge field $A_\mu$ \cite{APS}--\cite{HK}:
+The fields consist of the 10d superspace coordinates ($x^m,\theta$) and an Abelian gauge field $A_\mu$ \cite{APS}--\cite{HK}:

 where $T$ is the string tension and the Wess-Zumino action reads

 $ G_{\mu\nu}=\eta_{mn}\Pi^{m}_{\mu}\Pi^{n}_{\nu}\ $ and here $ \ \Pi^{m}_{\mu}=\frac{\partial X^{m}}{\partial \sigma^{\mu}}-\overline{\theta}\Gamma^{m}\frac{\partial \theta }{\partial \sigma^{\mu}}. $